Raj19022000/Tabular-RL/README.md

 # Tabular-RL
  This repository is for reinforcement learning algorithms applied to tabular environment settings.
- Comment or uncomment in the frozen_lake(solution).py file to opt between a deterministic and a stochastic environment.

 # Description of the lake environment
 Winter is here.
 You and your friends were tossing around a frisbee at the park